Sabahattin Ali’s ‘Madonna In A Fur Coat’: Turkey Then And Now

 Sabahttin Ali was socialist writer and teacher who spent a lifetime in and out of prison thanks to his political beliefs.
 After publicly reading a poem which critiqued Mustafa Ataturk, the first president of the newly formed Turkish Republic, he was banned from teaching.
 The ban was only lifted after he penned another poem in praise of the president.
 In 1948 Ali was found murdered at the border crossing to Bulgaria, having been forced out of Turkey following the dissolution of his satirical magazine Marco Pasha.
 It’s all very Orwellian.

 So, why is a book that has laid dormant for so many years suddenly become a best seller in Erdogan’s Turkey?
 And why has the publisher waited until 2016 to translate the novel into English?
 The answer, it seems to me, is because we need it now, perhaps more than ever.
-There are clear parallels to be drawn between an author whose satirical paper was shut down in the late 1940s and Erdogan’s multitudinous prosecutions of dissenting journalists.
+There are clear parallels to be drawn between an author whose satirical paper was shut down in the late 1940s and the scrutiny many journalists all over the world now face.

 Given its political context, and Ali’s establishment of a satirical magazine, one might expect Madonna In A Fur Coat to be interwoven with political doctrine thinly veiled by satire.
 The fact that it isn’t is what makes this book so powerful.
 As political tensions rise, we look to what the radicals before us wrote.
 And what was it that radicals from Ernest Hemingway to James Baldwin wrote about?
 Love.